chenhuang511/Elearning/moodle/theme/tecapro/README.txt

 4) It will list all the available themes for "Default device"

-5) Then click "Use theme" button on "BHXH theme"
+5) Then click "Use theme" button on "TECAPRO theme"

 6) Next click the "Continue" button ,thats it.